Gomboc-AI/ide-extension/SETUP_GUIDE.md

 #### Authentication Issues

-- Verify your token and account ID are correct
+- Verify your token is correct
 - Check the rules service URL is accessible
 - Ensure the channel exists and has rules